GianAlingog/learn-dp/unit1/unit1.md

 }

 ll solve(ll bound) {
+	// Note that we are initializing cnt to 20 instead of 0
+	// This is because we want to add to our count if we have
+	// an occurrence of our interesting digit, but subtract
+	// if we have an occurrence of any other digit
-	num = to_string(bound);
+	// See work() function for more details num = to_string(bound);
 	ll ans = 0;
 	for (int i = 0; i <= 9; i++) {